The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

 Every day, a visual that is not ready for the release of a product or a marketing campaign is a lost opportunity.
-While file names, tagging, and approval cycles are the main bottlenecks in creating visual content, turnaround times are absolutely critical.
+While file names, tagging, and approval cycles are the main bottlenecks in creating visual content, turnaround times are absolutely vital.
 Teams sometimes spend hours on tedious, repetitive tasks that could be easily automated, leaving little time for innovation.

 Statistics that highlight the problem